teuk/mediabot_v3/docs/adr/0001-plugin-platform-evolution.md

 never cross the operator boundary.
 A success resets its matching streak, while unload destroys the complete ledger.
 Readiness is unchanged, and MB751 introduces neither automatic quarantine nor a reset control.

+MB752 adds manual containment without coupling it to that evidence.
+An Owner may quarantine or release one manifest-declared command, event, job or HTTP callback on one channel.
+The 64-entry registry is instance-local, idempotent and checked again at deferred dispatch and completion so queued work cannot outlive the operator decision.
+Disable/enable preserves it; unload/reload discards it.
+Release preserves failure history, and no count, streak or fingerprint triggers quarantine automatically.
+Global disable, restart, persistence and bulk reset remain outside this decision.